The following IP practice note Produced in partnership with Jessica Stretch provides comprehensive and up to date legal information covering:

 laws relating to the misuse of private information, harassment, defamation, human rights and confidentiality, as relevant in the circumstances, see Practice Notes: Privacy law—misuse of private information and Misuse of private information and related claims

-In most cases a photograph will qualify for copyright protection as an artistic work for a term
+In most cases a photograph will qualify for copyright protection

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.